 The Ask Baz team fields quite a few questions on ‘going ultralight’ – often from end-users contemplating their first longer ‘thru-hike’.
-We have an article about packing for an ultralight backpacking trip on the blog: https://seatosummitusa.com/blogs/ask-baz/what-to-pack-for-an-ultra-lightweight-backpacking-trip, and this would certainly be a good place to start when selecting gear.
+We have an article about packing for an ultralight backpacking trip on the blog, What to Pack for an Ultra-Lightweight Backpacking Trip, and this would certainly be a good place to start when selecting gear.

-To give a little context to the recommendations contained in that blog post, we checked in with Aly Stone, one of the floor managers at our local gear shop, Neptune Mountaineering.
-Aly completed a thru-hike of the Colorado Trail (CT) last summer, and she shared her thoughts with the Ask Baz team:
+A couple of years back, to give a little context to the recommendations contained in that blog post, we checked in with Aly Stone, who was then one of the floor managers at our local gear shop, Neptune Mountaineering in Boulder, CO.
+Aly completed a thru-hike of the Colorado Trail (CT) in 2019, and she shared her thoughts with the Ask Baz team:

 Second, (and this is something we often hear in conversations with customers at the Neptune store), a sleeping mat with a higher R-Value usually means that you can use a lighter, less-warm bag than you might have used in the past.
 People who get cold in a sleeping bag often assume that they are losing warmth into the air, when in fact, they may be losing more warmth into the ground!
 The right sleeping pad makes all the difference – you should definitely choose a sleeping bag and a pad which work together in the conditions you anticipate.